solo-io/supergloo/docs/content/guides/security/vault.md

 export MGMT_PLANE_VERSION=$(meshctl version | jq '.server[].components[] | select(.componentName == "enterprise-networking") | .images[] | select(.name == "enterprise-networking") | .version')
 ```

-Then we need to update our istiod deployment with the sidecar to load and store the certificates.
-Most installations can use the `istioctl` command for this.
-However, when running in `kind` a manual json patch is necessary.
-This operation should be performed on both clusters
+Then we need to update our `istiod` deployment with the sidecar to load and store the certificates.
+Most installations can use the IstioOperator API and `istioctl` or operator for this.
+However, when running in Kind, a manual json patch is necessary.
+This operation should be performed on both clusters.

 {{< tabs >}}
 {{< tab name="Standard" codelang="shell" >}}